-The Bachelor of Music (BM) degree with an emphasis in Composition focuses on music theory, methodology, composition of music, and music history.
-The program requires 123-143 hours, including courses in music theory, music history, studio instruction, and ensembles.
-It is designed for the student who intends to pursue a career as a composer, performer, or college teacher, as well as the student who plans to enter graduate school to pursue further study in one of these areas.
-Admission to the composition emphasis area requires an application, examination, and/or samples of work.
-Incoming freshmen accepted to the University of Missouri may be admitted to the BM composition major after a review of sample compositions and an interview with the composition faculty (normally on one of the Mizzou Music Days).
+The Bachelor of Music (BM) degree with an emphasis in Composition offers unprecedented opportunities for young composers to discover and craft their musical voices.
+The program is designed for the student who intends to pursue a career as a composer, performer, or college teacher, as well as the student who plans to enter graduate school to pursue further study in one of these areas.
+Incoming students may be admitted to the composition program after a review of sample compositions and an interview with the composition faculty (normally on one of the Mizzou Music Days).
 This is in addition to an audition on the major instrument/voice, which is required of all prospective music majors.
 Current music majors not previously admitted to composition may apply to enter the composition program by contacting the coordinator of the composition area no later than April 1 and arranging an interview to review previous course work and a composition portfolio.
 In addition, a grade of B or higher must have been achieved in all composition and theory courses.

 This is an emphasis area of the following major:

 This major has the following additional emphasis areas: